m-code12/E-Commerce-Website/WOC_IIITKalyani/Timeline.md

 ### Feb Week 3

-* Start with the About us/Add to Cart for the website
+* Start with the About us/Add to Cart page for the website
 * Start developin the Payment's Page for the users of the website

 ### Feb Week 4

-* Finish with the frontend development part
+* Finish with the frontend development and design part of the website

 ### March Week 1